hyperledger/firefly/docs/tutorials/fabric_remote.md

 > **NOTE:** If you had multiple members in your stack, with each member representing a different fabric organizational entity, then you would need to add separate ccp.yml files for all of them in a similar manner.

-## Setting up Batchpin chaincode and Running your stack
+## Setting up Batchpin chaincode and running your stack

 ### Deploying batchpin chaincode to fabric network